abdelkhalekalashker/OOP/README.md

 * Textual analysis helps you translate a use case into code-level classes, attributes, and operations.

 * The nouns of a use case are candidates for classes in your system, and the verbs are candidates for methods on your system’s classes.

+## Chapter six

+1. You can solve a big problem by breaking it into lots of functional pieces, and then working on each of those pieces individually.

+2. 1.
+One way you can find out more about a system is to figure out what the system is like.
+In other words, are there some things that you do know about that the system functions or behaves like?  (commonality)

+2. 2.
+Another great way to find out what a system should do is to figure out what it’s not like.
+This helps you determine what you don’t need to worry about in your system. (variability)

+3. Use case is for both developers and customer

+4. analysis Domain analysis is representing a system in language that the customer will understand.

+5. The feature is the big picture of thing that sysytem does and consists of requirements.

+### BULLET POINTS
+* The best way to look at a big problem is to view it as a collection of smaller problems.

+* Just like in small projects, start working on big projects by gathering features and requirements.

+* Features are usually “big” things that a system does, but also can be used interchangeably with the term “requirements.”

+* Commonality and variability give you points of comparison between a new system and things you already know about.

+* Use cases are detail-oriented; use case diagrams are focused more on the big picture.

+* Your use case diagram should account for all the features in your system.

+* Domain analysis is representing a system in language that the customer will understand.

+* An actor is anything that interacts with your system, but isn’t part of the system.